 Short Friendly Bio:

-Heid E. Erdrich is author of four poetry collections and a book of stories and recipes.
+Heid E. Erdrich is author of five poetry collections and a book of stories and recipes.
 Her play Curiosities was staged by Pangea World Theater in 2010 and a collaborative work she co-directed, Artifact Traffic was staged in 2013.
 Both works were part of Indigenous Voices from Pangea World Theater at Intermedia Arts.
 She performs her poetry across the country, sometimes collaborating with musicians, visual artists, and dancers.
 Heid is Ojibwe enrolled at Turtle Mountain.

 AUTOBIOGRAPHY: Most of my life I have been pursuing my education–from St. Paul’s School in New Hampshire, through Dartmouth College and Johns Hopkins Writing Seminars and finally designing my own doctoral program.
-Of course I have learned in other ways, too, including from my husband and kids–continually.
+I have learned in other ways, too, including from my husband and kids–continually.
 My extended family is large and full of writers, artists, educators and medical professionals.
 My cultural identity is Ojibwe and I am an enrolled member of my tribe.
 My mother’s family is from the Turtle Mountain reservation in North Dakota.
 My father’s family came from Germany to Minnesota.
 I grew up in Wahpeton, North Dakota and now live in Minnesota.
 I am a frequent visiting writer at educational and cultural institutions, which means I get to travel a lot, which I love.
 In Minnesota, I often work with galleries to present exhibits focused on Native American artists.
 Just to round things out, I direct Wiigwaas Press, an Ojibwe language publisher.